-Catastrophic Injury Claims – If Your Injury Is Life Changing, What Do You Do Next?
+Catastrophic Injury Claims – If It’s Life Changing, What Do You Do Next?

 Catastrophic injuries are generally defined as any serious injury that may result in permanent disability, long-lasting medical problems, a decreased quality of life or reduced life-expectancy.
 In a serious injury case, there are many additional factors to consider.